Ruth Collins-Nakai: Honours

 Collins-Nakai received Teacher of the Year Pediatrics awards at the University of Alberta in 1988 and 1997.
 In 2001, she was honoured with the International Academy of Cardiovascular Sciences Distinguished Achievement Award for promoting cardiovascular education and research throughout the world.
 She was selected in 2005 as one of Canada's Most Powerful Women: Top 100 Award in the category of Professional by WXN (Women's Executive Network), Toronto.
 In 2006, she was bestowed with a Distinguished Honor from the American College of Cardiology: Master of the American College of Cardiology (MACC) and she received the Alberta Centennial Medal, in recognition of achievements and contributions to her community.
 In 2007, the YWCA conferred on her a Women of Distinction Lois E Hole Lifetime Achievement Award and the College of Physicians and Surgeons of Alberta recognized her with a Certificate for Meritorious Service.

 In 2008, she was the 38th person to receive the Canadian Medical Association Medal of Service and that same year she also received Grant MacEwan College's (now MacEwan University) Distinguished Citizen of the Year award.
 In 2009, she was inducted into the City of Edmonton's Hall of Fame (Community Service) and in 2012 she received the Queen Elizabeth ll Diamond Jubilee Medal.
-She was appointed Honorary Lt Colonel for 1 Field Ambulance, Canadian Forces in 2013 and was promoted to Honorary Colonel in 2018.
+She was appointed Honorary Lt Colonel for 1 Field Ambulance, Canadian Forces in 2013, was promoted to Honorary Colonel in 2019, and stepped down from that role in 2023, receiving the Canadian Health Services Command Commendation.
 She was given an Annual Achievement Award by the Canadian Cardiovascular Society in 2015.
 She received the Order of Canada on November 18, 2016.
 In 2021, she was conferred an honorary Doctor of Science degree from the University of Alberta.
-She received an honorary degree from the University of Lethbridge in 2022.
+She received an honorary doctorate degree from the University of Lethbridge in 2022 and from MacEwan University in 2024.